 “Do you see me walking towards the door?”

-Rebecca smiled and followed suit, both of them getting back into their pods and starting the game for another round, waiting for her decoding software to break into the T.D.E ring so they may steal all the secrets and money that laid within.
+Rebecca smiled and followed suit, both of them getting back into their pods and starting the game for another round, waiting for her decoding software to break into the T.D.E ring so they may steal all the secrets and money that lay within.